MicroFocus/ColorYourData/widgets/README.md

 # Custom Widgets
 BVD dashboards can be extended with custom widgets.
-That is you write Visio shapes for the dashboard designer and JavaScript code to render widgets inside dashboards using the custom widget API.
+You write Visio shapes for the dashboard designer and JavaScript code to render widgets inside dashboards using the custom widget API.

-[This feature is not yet released.
-Stay tuned for updates.]
+The [docs](docs) provide further details including a full API spec.

+Pick on of the examples as a starting point for your own first custom widget